The Ultimate In Birding Tours

 SOCOTRA BIRDING TOUR: DETAILED ITINERARY

-This afternoon we will begin our exploration of Socotra.
+This afternoon, we will begin our exploration of Socotra.

 Socotra is approximately 125 kilometres long and 45 kilometres wide and has a population of 45,000 with its own district language and culture (although the inhabitants also speak Arabic).
 Socotra is more closely linked with Africa than with Arabia, making it a unique place with a hybrid flavour.
-Socotra is one of the most isolated bits of land on earth of continental landmass origin (rather than volcanic origin) and its separation from Africa is believed to have occurred approximately six million years ago.
+Socotra is one of the most isolated bits of land on earth of continental landmass origin (rather than volcanic origin), and its separation from Africa is believed to have occurred approximately six million years ago.
 As a result of this long isolation, many animals and plants that live today on the island are endemic species.
 Socotra is home to more than 850 species of plants, some 270 of which are endemic to the island, and there are certainly many more plant species that have yet to be discovered.
 Likewise, at least 80% of Socotra’s reptiles and many insects are endemic, while there is a splendid endemic avifauna.

-From Hadibo we will explore the wide range of habitats on this remarkable island.
+From Hadibo, we will explore the wide range of habitats on this remarkable island.
 The narrow coastal plains with sandy palm-fringed beaches, lagoons and mudflats, the limestone karst plateau permeated with caves and dotted with the iconic Dragon’s Blood Trees (Dracaena cinnabari), and also the Haggier mountains, which rise over 1700 meters.
 During our stay, we will visit the spectacular Ayfath National Park, the famous Dixsham Plateau and several coastal birding spots.

 Other exciting resident or breeding species likely to be found during our visit to Socotra include Socotra Cormorant, Red-billed Tropicbird, Masked Booby, Jouanin’s Petrel, Persian Shearwater, Cream-coloured Courser, Sooty Gull, Lichtenstein’s Sandgrouse, Bruce’s Green Pigeon, Nubian Nightjar (which can be hard to find), Forbes-Watson’s Swift and Somali Starling.

-More widespread breeding birds we may well encounter while on the island are Brown Booby, Western Osprey, Egyptian Vulture (which, surprisingly, has the highest density here of anywhere in the world), Common Kestrel, Peregrine Falcon, Black-winged Stilt, Kentish Plover, Bridled Tern, Laughing Dove, White-browed Coucal, Black-crowned Sparrow-Lark, Pale Crag Martin, Brown-necked Raven and Cinnamon-breasted Bunting.
+More widespread breeding birds we may well encounter while on the island are Brown Booby, Osprey, Egyptian Vulture (which, surprisingly, has the highest density here of anywhere in the world), Common Kestrel, Peregrine Falcon, Black-winged Stilt, Kentish Plover, Bridled Tern, Laughing Dove, White-browed Coucal, Black-crowned Sparrow-Lark, Pale Crag Martin, Brown-necked Raven and Cinnamon-breasted Bunting.

-With migrant birds passing by at this time of year we are sure to turn up some surprises.
+With migrant birds passing by at this time of year, we are sure to turn up some surprises.
 Less regular landbird migrants include Common Cuckoo, Eurasian Hoopoe, Eurasian Golden Oriole, Barred Warbler, Lesser Whitethroat, Tree Pipit and Ortolan Bunting.

 SOCOTRA TOUR REPORT 2024